pespes26/CMS/README.md

 ---

 ## Project Description
-This is a Course Management System with a file upload feature that allows users to upload JSON files and manage courses.
-The system includes a fixed sidebar for navigation, a responsive upload form, and error messages to ensure a smooth user experience.
+This is a Course Management System that allows users to upload JSON files for course management, built with Flask and using PostgreSQL as the database.
+The project includes a fixed sidebar navigation, a responsive form for file uploads, and backend support for database operations.

 ## Features
 - Upload JSON files to manage courses.
+- Store course data in a PostgreSQL database.
-- Sidebar navigation for quick access to different sections.
+- Sidebar navigation for easy access to different sections.
-- Responsive design with modern UI.
+- Responsive design and modern UI.
-- Error handling for file upload validation.
+- Database migration with Flask-Migrate.

 ## Technologies and Libraries